-For a creative brief to be effective, you should allow agencies to contribute to strategic planning when and allow for iteration.
+For a creative brief to be effective, you should allow agencies to contribute to strategic planning and allow for iteration.

 At times, there is no sales involvement or buy-in from the products team.
-It’s possible that not even the CEO or CFO know exactly what is underway.
+It’s possible that not even the CEO or CFO know exactly what major campaigns are underway.
 A creative brief is an effective tool to gain input from others in the organization.

 5. Marketing Budget Management.

 Are your statements of work (SOWs) clearly defined and controlled?
 Issues with defining lines between strategic consulting, fixed-cost projects, or time and material resource costs can get blurred.
 Budgets bleed together.

 A focus on return on investment (ROI) with accurate measurement can be lost in the busy-work.
 You likely find it hard to track exactly where the marketing budget is going unless you have a dialogue with the agency on how to bill for their services.
 Too granular and it’s a nightmare to manage, too high level and you lose visibility and ability to report.

 It’s really about setting up a culture of fairness across all integrated advertising agency partners.
 Let it be known, though, that cost overruns and unexpected expenses are not acceptable.